syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight %}
 {% endtabs %}

-## External Search in Grid
+## External search in grid

 Using `search` method of grid, you can search the string in grid externally without using in-built toolbar search support.
-While using `search` method it is necessary to set `AllowSearching` property as `true`.
-The following code example explains the above behavior.
+While using the `search` method it is necessary to set the `AllowSearching` property as `true`.
+The following code example explains the previous behavior.
 {% tabs %}
 {% highlight razor %}
 <input type="text" id="search" class="e-ejinputtext" />